 Whereby is simple: To host meetings, sign up and share a link with your contacts, who can join from their browser just by providing a name.
 It supports end-to-end encryption for up to four people.
-You can optionally purchase access to larger rooms, but those rely on a central Whereby server and do not support end-to-end encryption.
+You can optionally purchase access to larger rooms, which rely on a central Whereby server and do not support end-to-end encryption.
 You cannot self-host.